Venice Biennale Program

 English.
 Italian language background is not required.

-Students enroll in the two courses listed below, in English, for a total of seven credit hours.
+Undergraduate students enroll in the two courses listed below, in English, for a total of seven credit hours.

 History of Experimental and Avantgarde Film, Video and Media: (choosing one of the options among the cross-listed courses):